BYU Strategy - Marriott School of Business

 TipSet Up Your Feedback Form

 Each student creates their own copy of the feedback form.
 This ensures your interview feedback remains private.
-Only you, your pod leader, and Professor Murff can see your scores and comments.
+Only you, your TA, and Professor Murff can see your scores and comments.

 Setup (do this before your first practice interview):